cdot65/ansible-eda-container/README.md

 ## License

-This project is open-source and available under [specify your license].
+This project is open-source and available under [Apache License 2.0](LICENSE).